 If you apply by mail, you will usually get your permit within 7 to 14 days.
 If you apply in person, the field office may be able to issue your permit the same day.
 If you need to obtain your permit in less than 14 days, we recommend that you apply in person.

 If you make sales of a temporary nature (such as Christmas tree sales or sales at craft fairs), you may apply for a temporary seller's permit.
 Temporary permits are issued to those whose sales activity will last no longer than 30 days.
+Please refer to Obtaining a Seller's Permit page for more information on Temporary Permits.

 The BOE administers several taxes and fees in addition to the state's sales and use taxes.
 The following list includes some of the other tax and fee programs we administer and describes who is generally required to register.
 For further information or to register for a particular program, please call the BOE Information Center at (800) 400-7115.